wictorwilen/Microsoft-teams-docs/teams/connectors.md

 To distribute your Connector, you need to register by using the [Connectors Developer Dashboard](https://go.microsoft.com/fwlink/?LinkID=780623).
 To have your Connector work in Microsoft Teams, select **Microsoft Teams** under **Enable this integration for**.

->**Note:** Before your Connector can receive callbacks for actionable messages, you must register it *and* publish the app.

 <img alt="Screenshot of enabling the Connector for Microsoft Teams" src="images/Connectors/connector_developer_portal.png" height="185" width="336">

 You can download the auto-generated Teams app manifest from the portal.
 The following manifest.json file contains the basic elements needed to test and submit your app.